EXCLUSIVE: Shake-up in Nigerian Army; top generals redeployed - Premium Times Nigeria

 The exercise, approved by the Chief of Army Staff, Tukur Buratai, on January 9, 2017, affected six major generals, five brigadier generals, two captains and one major, documents exclusively obtained by this newspaper showed.

-It came a month after Mr. Buratai promoted 227 Army personnel, including a son of former President Olusegun Obasanjo, Adeboye, who was made a colonel.
+It came a month after Mr. Buratai promoted 227 Army personnel, including its spokesperson, Brigadier General Sani Usman and a son of former President Olusegun Obasanjo, Adeboye, who was promoted colonel.

 The first in the list of redeployed officials is M.H.
 Garba, a Major General, who was moved from Army Headquarters’ Department of Military Secretary to the Army Corps of Artillery.